GSLD-SimpLegal/FromJargonToClarity/README.md

 Contains human-vetted gold-standard simplifications for different grade levels.

 #### GSLD/Data/SimpLegal-Synth
-This synthetic dataset is created by pairing each rejected simplification with a randomly sampled accepted simplification of the same source paragraph.
-This design increases coverage of diverse failure cases while reducing the risk of overfitting to narrow error patterns.
+This synthetic dataset is constructed by pairing each rejected simplification with a randomly sampled accepted simplification from the same source paragraph.
+This strategy increases coverage of diverse failure cases while reducing the risk of overfitting to narrow error patterns.
+The dataset includes both training and test preference data for all three grades, Skilled, Intermediate, and Basic.
+The training files are provided in a compressed format.

 ## Scripts Structure